 Your export destination must permit this service account to write log entries.
 To set up this permission, follow these steps:

-Create the new sink in the GCP Console, the
+Create the new sink in the Cloud Console, the

 gcloud loggingcommand-line interface, or the Logging API.

-If you created your sink in the GCP Console and you have Owner access to the destination, then Stackdriver Logging should have set up the necessary permissions on your behalf.
+If you created your sink in the Cloud Console and you have Owner access to the destination, then Cloud Logging should have set up the necessary permissions on your behalf.
 If it did so, you are done.
 If not, continue.

 Obtain the sink's writer identity—an email address—from the new sink:

-- If you are using the GCP Console, the writer identity appears in the sink listing on the Exports page.
+- If you are using the Cloud Console, the writer identity appears in the sink listing on the Router page.